timeatlas-dev/timeatlas/docs/contributing/contributing.rst

 Contributing
 ============

-As always in open source projects, contributions are welcome.
+As always in open source projects, contributions are very welcome.
 Here are a few ways to do it:

 Work on existing issues